From Nazi to Terminator, Europe's media target Merkel

-BERLIN, June 28 (Reuters) - Demonised in Europe’s media as a red-eyed Terminator robot, a flabby centre-fold pinup and a fleshy Roman god eating Greeks, German Chancellor Angela Merkel has become the subject of a new wave of vitriol for her tough stance on the euro zone crisis.
+BERLIN (Reuters) - Demonized in Europe’s media as a red-eyed Terminator robot, a flabby centerfold pinup and a fleshy Roman god eating Greeks, German Chancellor Angela Merkel has become the subject of a new wave of vitriol for her tough stance on the euro zone crisis.

 Politicians from Paris to Washington are piling pressure on Merkel, leader of Europe’s biggest economy, to solve the debt crisis which threatens to derail the global economy.